RoadieHQ/marketing-site/content/backstage/plugins/jenkins.md

 ### Jenkins plugin features

-The Jenkins plugin can pull bulid information from a GitHub Organization project in Jenkins.
+The Jenkins plugin can pull build information from a GitHub Organization project in Jenkins.
 Other Jenkins project types like Freestyle project and Pipeline are not supported yet.

 ![Jenkins menu to create new items](../../assets/backstage/plugins/jenkins/jenkins-new-item-options.png)